Kakifrucht/BookmarkletGenerator/README.md

 # Encrypted Bookmarklet Generator

-Small and user-friendly tool that enables the creation of encrypted bookmarklets with AES-256 encryption.
-Users can input various data types, such as text or markdown-formatted content, along with a password.
-The tool generates a data URL containing encrypted data and all required libraries for decryption.
-Data is compressed if the overhead of adding the decompression library is less than when uncompressed.
+Small and user-friendly tool that enables the creation of AES-256 encrypted bookmarklets.
+It allows users to input text, optionally formatted in markdown, or a URL, paired with a password.
+This tool then generates a data URL, which includes the encrypted data and all necessary decryption libraries.
+The generated URL can be saved as a bookmark and synchronized across devices through your browser's data sync feature.

-Direct URL opening is available for decrypting single links.
+For efficiency, data compression is implemented when the overhead of adding the decompression library is lower than the uncompressed state.

+Additionally, the tool offers the functionality of opening direct URLs, providing a straightforward way to decrypt individual links.

 ## Features

-- Employs AES-256 encryption for creating encrypted bookmarklets
+- Employs AES-256 encryption for creating encrypted bookmarklets.
-- Supports markdown-formatted text
+- Supports markdown-formatted text.
-- Directly opens single encrypted links
+- Directly opens single encrypted links.
-- Embeds all necessary dependencies within the bookmarklet
+- Embeds all necessary dependencies within the bookmarklet.
+- Fully client side, runs on a basic webserver.
-- Compresses data using deflate if it is smaller with the inflate library included in the bookmarklet
+- Compresses data using deflate if it is smaller with the inflate library included in the bookmarklet.
-- Enables editing by copying decrypted data to the clipboard and following the convenient link to the generator
+- Enables editing by copying decrypted data to the clipboard and following the convenient link to the generator within the bookmarklet.
-- Offers dark and light mode according to browser preferences, and is responsive
+- Offers dark and light mode according to browser preferences, and is responsive.
-- Includes a favicon
+- Includes a favicon, wow.

 ## How to Use